abdo3a/PcGs_finder/README.md

 # PcGs-finder
-protein homologous finder
+Polycomb-group proteins (PcGs) homologous finder

-A simple shell script to apply pipeline employ jackhmmer protein search and eggNOG mapper to find a robust protein homologous within a big protein database.
+A python script to apply pipeline employ jackhmmer protein search and eggNOG mapper to find a robust protein homologous within a big protein database.
 Finally, the selected protein screened for the domain architecture using hmmerscan.
 All results reported in a tab-delimited file.

 #USAGE